4IngoJ/SmartthingsConnector_for_Raycast/README.md

 ## Feedback

 Your feedback is highly appreciated!
-If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/your/repository/issues) on GitHub.
+If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/4IngoJ/SmartthingsConnector_for_Raycast) on GitHub.

----

-This template provides a structured guide for users to set up and use your SmartThings Raycast extension effectively.
-Replace placeholders like `[SmartThings Developer Workspace](https://smartthings.developer.samsung.com/)` and `[open an issue](https://github.com/your/repository/issues)` with actual links specific to your SmartThings app and GitHub repository.
-Adjust paths and instructions according to your project's actual setup and needs.